-If you don't recognise a transaction, you'll find everything you need to know here.
+If you don't recognise or wish to dispute a transaction, you'll find everything you need to know here.

 I don't recognise a transaction

-There may be a number of reasons why there is a transaction on your account that you don't recognise.
-Here are some possible explanations which might help you identify the transaction, but if you still don't recognise it, you can also contact us.
+There may be a number of reasons why you don’t recognise a transaction.
+Here are some tips that may help you identify the transaction.

 Take a look at other transactions showing on your statement at a similar time.
 This may remind you of where you were when the transaction that you don't recognise was made.